 In the last century, thousands of the United States military veterans were exposed unknowingly to asbestos during their service, particularly those who served in the U.S. Navy.
-Through the years of serving, they may have come in contact with asbestos while performing tasks in specific environments like shipyards, when the ships were being repaired in dry dock, or vehicle repair facilities.
-Every military division used asbestos products during the 20th century, so it was present on the navy ships built before 1980.
-The military service on these ships led to inevitable asbestos exposure of the entire crew.
-Exposure to asbestos can result in mesothelioma, a type of cancer that develops when asbestos fibers are captured in the lining of the lungs or the stomach and sometimes even the heart, causing scarring.
-Symptoms of mesothelioma don't show until usually many decades after the exposure.
+Through the years of serving, they may have come in contact with asbestos while performing tasks in specific environments on the ships or in the vehicle repair facilities.

-The same exposure is also linked to asbestosis and lung cancer, which may manifest years after the initial exposure.
+Asbestos exposure is also linked to lung cancer and mesothelioma, which may manifest years after the initial exposure.
 These illnesses have a long latency period of 20 to 50 years, so they often go undetected until they've reached advanced stages.
-It is why the keys to survival are early detection and intervention.
+This is why the keys to survival are early detection and intervention.

 Types of Available Compensations

-The veterans exposed to asbestos during military service who develop asbestos-related conditions are eligible for compensations from the Department of Veterans Affairs.
-There are compensations available for the surviving spouse of a veteran who died of a service-connected disability like the dependency and indemnity compensation or DIC.
-Veterans with mesothelioma or other asbestos-related diseases may qualify to receive the following assistance from the VA:
+The veterans exposed to asbestos during military service who develop asbestos-related conditions are eligible for compensation from the Department of Veterans Affairs.
+Veterans diagnosed with asbestos-related diseases may qualify to receive the following assistance from the VA:

 - VA Health Care - the assistance can be based on the confirmation of a service-connected illness or the veteran's income level.
 If the asbestos exposure that led to an asbestos-related disease happened during active duty, the VA considers it service-connected.